• Skip to primary navigation

 Soak or Sprout Seeds for Planting

-If precise work with little seeds is not your thing, you can still sprout the seeds, just plant them before they have a root.
+If precise work with small seeds is not your thing, you can still sprout the seeds; just plant them before they have roots.
 Planting a rooted seedling just speeds up the germination even more.
-It is all optional, do what works best for you.
+It is all optional; do what works best for you.

 Planting soaked or sprouted seeds